prakashdontaraju/dietary-trends-pyspark/README.md

 March 2018

+## Business Case

+Our customer (a Disease Control Firm) need insight on dietary intake of children among a certain section of population due to an alarming increase in the rate of new diabetes diagnoses over the 2 decades from 1998 to 2018.

+Improper diet intake can deprive the body of vital macro and micro nutrients leading to diabetes.

+### Focus

 I analyze parameters such as food nutrient-wise composition, dietary intake comparison among financial classes and trends in average nutrient intake per person over 12 years across financial classes.

 I process data by utilizing Apache Spark Python API - PySpark and cluster data by making use of its Machine Learning library MLlib.
 I also employ scikit-learn's tSNE for dimensionality reduction.

-## Problem

-There is an alarming increase in the rate of new diabetes diagnoses among children over the 2 decades from 1998 to 2018.
-Improper diet intake can deprive the body of vital macro and micro nutrients leading to diabetes.
+### Data

+The firm provides us data from a program of studies conducted by The National Health and Nutrition Examination Survey [NHANES](https://wwwn.cdc.gov/nchs/nhanes/).

+It is designed to assess the health and nutritional status of adults and children in the United States.

+This method assumes that the diet of an individual can be represented by the intakes over an average 24-hour period.

-## Solution
+## Implementation

 I discover trends in dietary intake over a duration of 12 years and and analyze the information to present the likelihood of these children being diagnosed.